 Fox’s sign: non-traumatic ecchymosis over the upper outer aspect of the thigh secondary to abdominal haemorrhage.

-1966 – Paper from John Adrian Fox (London) detailing 2 fatal cases of non-traumatic ecchymosis determined as a diagnostic sign of retroperitoneal haemorrhage.
+1966 – John Adrian Fox detailed 2 fatal cases of non-traumatic ecchymosis determined as a diagnostic sign of retroperitoneal haemorrhage.
 In both cases, this sign was noticed late in the course and produced by tracking of the fluid extraperitoneally along the fascia of psoas and iliacus beneath the inguinal ligament until it became subcutaneous in the upper thigh

 Fourteen hours after admission bruising was noted in both upper outer thighs.
 It had a sharp upper margin, was dark blue, and was quite distinct from the patchy mottling of her legs below [Post mortem: acute suppurative pancreatitis]